MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab04_Care Management.md

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab04/L4P25.png)

-1. [] Select the **Care Team** tab.
+1. [] Select the **Care team** tab.
 On this tab, the care team member can find other members who may be providing care to the patient for any current conditions and care plans.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab04/L4P24.png)